felixhekhorn/LeProHQ/Benchmarks/NPB392-229/README.md

 # NPB392-229

-In parallel with the original NLO heavy quark contributions [published here](https://inspirehep.net/literature/335018), the authors also [published a first study](https://inspirehep.net/literature/339361) in which they investigated the inclusive distributions: i.e. the rapidity distribution and the transverse momentum distribution of the heavy anti-quark.
+In parallel with the original NLO heavy quark contributions [published here](https://inspirehep.net/literature/335018), the authors also [published a first study](https://inspirehep.net/literature/339361) in which they investigate the inclusive distributions: i.e. the rapidity distribution and the transverse momentum distribution of the heavy anti-quark.

 ## Running